Henry Golding: Career

+Golding began working as a television presenter in 2008, presenting a weekly football show for ESPN, The Travel Show for the BBC and Surviving Borneo for Discovery Channel Asia.

 In March 2017, after a global casting call, it was announced that Golding would star in the film Crazy Rich Asians alongside Constance Wu.
-He was first brought to director Jon M. Chu's attention by accountant Lisa-Kim Ling Kuan, and Golding's charm and personality quickly won him his first acting role.
+He was first brought to director Jon M. Chu's attention by accountant Lisa-Kim Ling Kuan, and Golding's charm and personality quickly won him his first major acting role.
 Crazy Rich Asians was released in the United States and Canada on 15 August 2018 by Warner Bros.
 Pictures and was met with high critical praise, becoming the number one movie in U.S. and Canadian theatres over its opening weekend.
 A month later, Golding appeared in Paul Feig's thriller A Simple Favor, co-starring Blake Lively and Anna Kendrick, playing Sean, the husband of Lively's character.
 Following the success of Crazy Rich Asians, and, to a lesser extent, A Simple Favor, Golding was cast opposite Emilia Clarke in the romantic comedy Last Christmas, directed by Feig (in their second collaboration).
 Filming commenced on 26 November 2018 and continued until February 2019, and the film was released on 8 November 2019.

 Golding starred alongside Matthew McConaughey, Hugh Grant, and Michelle Dockery in The Gentlemen, a 2019 crime film directed by Guy Ritchie.
 Golding went on to star in Monsoon, a Hong Khaou film, as Kit, a man who travels from London to his birth country of Vietnam to scatter his parents' ashes.

 In August 2019, Golding was cast in the title role of Snake Eyes, a spin-off from the G.I.
 Joe movie franchise, which was released in July 2021.
-Filming for Snakes Eyes began in October 2019 in Vancouver, and wrapped in February 2020 in Tokyo.
+Filming for Snake Eyes began in October 2019 in Vancouver, and wrapped in February 2020 in Japan.

-Upcoming projects

-On 29 April 2019, CNBC reported that Golding is to reprise his role as Nick Young in the back-to-back filming of two sequels to Crazy Rich Asians, which are currently in pre-production.

-Golding stars in spy movie Assassin Club along with Noomi Rapace, Sam Neill, and Daniela Melchior, with Camille Delamarre directing and screenplay by Thomas C. Dunn.
-Production on the film has been wrapped in Turin, Italy.
+He starred in The Ministry of Ungentlemanly Warfare in 2024.

+In 2025, he reprised his role as Sean Townsend in Another Simple Favor.
+He also appears as Hang Tuah, a sage-immortal, in The Old Guard 2.